 Medication abortion, also known as medical abortion or abortion with pills, is a pregnancy termination protocol that involves taking two different drugs, Mifepristone and Misoprostol, that can be safely used up to the first 70 days (10 weeks) of pregnancy.
-Since the U.S. Food and Drug Administration (FDA) first approved the drug in 2000, its use in the United States has quickly grown, with over a third of abortions at 8 weeks gestation or less being medication abortions.
-While this protocol involves taking two medications and does not involve a medical procedure, it is subject to many of the same abortion-specific provider restrictions as other abortion methods, at both the state and federal levels.
+Since the U.S. Food and Drug Administration (FDA) first approved the drug in 2000, its use in the United States has quickly grown, with half of abortions at 8 weeks gestation or less being medication abortions.
+While this protocol involves taking two medications and does not involve a medical procedure, it is subject to many of the same restrictions as other abortion methods, at both the state and federal levels.
 This factsheet provides an overview of medication abortion, with a focus on federal and state regulations pertaining to its provision and coverage, and the role of the drug in self-managed abortions.

 What is a Medication Abortion?